For many people, it’s a part of everyday life and debt is only a problem when it becomes too much to manage.

 Tuition fees are usually paid directly to your course provider.
-These can often be much less if you’re on a placement year, or if studying abroad.
+These can often be much less if you’re on a placement year, or if you're studying abroad.

 If you’ve opened a student bank account, you can have your student maintenance loan paid into this.
 The amount you can get depends on your household income and where you’re studying.

-If you’re going on to study for a Postgraduate Master’s Degree, you may be looking at ways you can fund this.
-Options include:
+If you want to study a Postgraduate Master’s Degree, there are different ways you can fund this:

 If you’re taking out a Postgraduate Master’s Loan to help with course fees and living costs, the amount you get will depend on when your course starts.
 The same applies to a Postgraduate Doctoral Loan.